Skip to main content

 apt install golang-go -y

 On kernel related popup message, click on Ok.
 For service restart part, you can choose the default one or restart all the services.
 Now restart your system if it asks.
+But note latest kali does not need this approach.

 9. Change kali password (optional)